inevitabledev/APITesting_ContactList/README.md

 # APITesting_ContactList
-It is a project on API Testing havng contact list and uses both positive cases and negative test cases
+It is a project on API Testing having contact list and uses both positive cases and negative test cases